-D. If Jan, my next door neighbor, spends \$1,000 on an event to help raise funds for two different ballot measure committees and the event is held in their home, have they made a contribution to each committee?
+D. If Jan, my next door neighbor, spends \$1,000 on an event to help raise funds for two different ballot measure committees and the event is held in her home, has she made a contribution to each committee?

 Yes.
 The total cost of a home fundraiser must be \$500 or less, or the payment for the event will qualify as a nonmonetary contribution.
 This is true no matter how many committees benefit from the event.